joas8211/joas-xyz/pages/index.md

 # About Me

 Hey!
 I'm Jesse Sivonen.
-A self-learned web developer with a profession in the same field.
+A software developer and entrepreneur.
 I live in Joensuu, Finland, in the land of lakes and city of the river.
-My hobbies are making music by myself and with my band Takauma, playing computer and board games with my friends and programming large projects that I cannot ever finish.
-I also enjoy baking.
+My hobbies are making music with my band Takauma, playing computer and board games with my friends, and some frisbee golf.
+Oh, and I also enjoy baking.

 ## Professional skills